Which car/truck should you drive to Mexico?

 Dealerships & Chains

 In-between are Goodyear and Firestone.
 They are usually quick and if not real busy will often bump tourists to the front of the line.
 Prices are a little less than dealers.
 They will try to get the right part first.
-If they cannot, some owner/operators will fix you up with a locally machined part.
-Others will wait for a part from the States.
+If they cannot, some owners/operators will fix you up with a locally machined part.
+Others will wait for apart from the States.